 About Ducommun Labarge Technologies, Inc.

-Structural Systems' (SS) production techniques include stretch-forming (the creation of large structural shapes from aluminum sheet metal extrusions) and hot-forming (metal working at high temperature) and computer-controlled machining.
+Structural Systems' (SS) production techniques include stretch-forming (the creation of large structural shapes from aluminium sheet metal extrusions) and hot-forming (metal working at high temperature) and computer-controlled machining.
 The segment also provides chemical milling (the removal of material to reduce weight) services.
 Besides making electronic, electromechanical, and interconnect systems and components, Electronic Systems (ES) offers services that include design, integration, and testing for advanced weapons and missile defense systems.

 Sales and Marketing